-The outgoing government approved two important changes in the area of investment incentives during November.
+The former government approved two important changes in the area of investment incentives during November 2021.
 The first one is a new map of regional aid, which adjusts the percentage of aid granted in each region in the Czech Republic.
-The second change will affect the support for projects with active research and development activities.
+The second change has affected the support for projects with active research and development activities.
 Read the article below to find out more.

 New map of regional aid

-The first change concerns the expected approval of a government regulation setting the permitted level of public aid in the individual cohesion regions of the Czech Republic.
-After seven years, the percentage of aid granted is changing in connection with the new map of regional aid approved by the European Commission, which will be valid until 31 December 2027.
+The first change concerns the government regulation setting the permitted level of public aid in the individual cohesion regions of the Czech Republic.
+After seven years, the percentage of aid granted has changed in connection with the new map of regional aid approved by the European Commission, which will be valid until 31 December 2027.

-From the current 25%, the public aid rate will be increased to 30% and 40% in some regions under the new regulation.
-The highest increase applies to the North-West cohesion region and aid will also be increased to 30% in the Moravian-Silesian, Central Moravia and North-East cohesion regions.
+From the former 25%, the public aid rate is increased to 30% and 40% in some regions under the approved regulation.
+The highest increase applies to the North-West cohesion region and aid has also been increased to 30% in the Moravian-Silesian, Central Moravia and North-East cohesion regions.

-Conversely, for other regions of the Czech Republic, the current rate of support will be reduced to 20% and to 15% from 2025.
+Conversely, for other regions of the Czech Republic, the original rate of support has been reduced to 20% and to 15% from 2025.
 The reduction is partially compensated by an increase in support in some districts adjacent to the North-West region.
-The biggest impact for regions with reduced support will concern “large enterprises”, where it will no longer be possible to support investments in the expansion of existing activities in the coming years (these investments were in high demand according to the number of supported projects).
-The adjusted rules will only allow support of investments in new economic activities.
+The biggest impact for regions with reduced support will concern “large enterprises”, where it will no longer be possible to support investments in the expansion of existing activities in the future (these investments were in high demand according to the number of supported projects).
+The adjusted rules will only allow the support of investments in new economic activities.

 Projects with active research and development activities

-As a result, the selected projects will also become strategic investment projects, similar to the existing large strategic investment projects and the manufacturing of products of strategic importance for the protection of life and health of people.
+As a result, the selected projects are also becoming strategic investment projects, similar to the existing large strategic investment projects and the manufacturing of products of strategic importance for the protection of life and health of people.
 However, it will not be subject to the other limits for strategic investment projects (amount of asset acquisition and creation of new jobs).

-In the manufacturing industry, the change will affect projects with high or medium-high technological intensity according to CZ-NACE and higher value-added activities where research and development is carried out using a key enabling technology.
+In the selected manufacturing industries, the change will affect projects with high technological intensity, such as the manufacture of pharmaceutical products and preparations, the manufacture of computers, electronic and optical instruments and equipment, the manufacture of aircraft and aircraft engines, spacecraft and related equipment and higher value-added activities where research and development is also carried out using a key enabling technology.
 Key enabling technologies are defined as technologies using advanced materials, nanotechnologies, advanced manufacturing technologies, biotechnologies, nanoelectronics and artificial intelligence technologies.

 Change in limits for strategic investment projects